European-Unified-ID/EUID-docs/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-salt"><a href="#gl-salt">Salt</a></MdxJumpAnchor></dt>
 <dd>A string of characters that is used in the process of transforming an email address into a secure, opaque value that cannot by itself be traced back to the original value.</dd>
 <dd>The EUID service uses salt as part of the process, along with hashing and encryption, to secure the original value.
 Salt is added to the input value before hashing.</dd>

+<dt><MdxJumpAnchor id="gl-salt-bucket"><a href="#gl-salt-bucket">Salt bucket</a></MdxJumpAnchor></dt>
+<dd>A salt bucket is used to manage secret <a href="#gl-salt">salt</a> values over time.
+Each bucket contains a single current salt value, which remains active for approximately one year before being rotated to a new value.
+Buckets can be updated independently of one another.</dd>
+<dd>There are just over one million salt buckets, and each email address is assigned to a specific bucket in a deterministic manner.
+However, this assignment is not permanent; it might change when the bucket's current secret salt is rotated to a new value.</dd>

+<dt><MdxJumpAnchor id="gl-salt-bucket-id"><a href="#gl-salt-bucket-id">Salt bucket ID</a></MdxJumpAnchor></dt>
+<dd>A salt bucket ID is a unique string of characters that identifies a specific <a href="#gl-salt-bucket">salt bucket</a>.
+The salt bucket ID can be used to check which salt buckets have recently had their salt values updated, indicating which emails need their raw EUID values regenerated.</dd>
+<dd>For an example of a salt bucket ID, see the response to the `POST /identity/buckets` endpoint: <a href="../endpoints/post-identity-buckets#decrypted-json-response-format">Decrypted JSON Response Format</a>.</dd>

 <dt><MdxJumpAnchor id="gl-salted-hash"><a href="#gl-salted-hash">Salted hash</a></MdxJumpAnchor></dt>
 <dd>When a <a href="#gl-salt">salt</a> value is added to the input string before applying the <a href="#gl-hash">hash</a> function, the result is a salted hash.
 When the input value is salted before hashing, an attacker who has the hash cannot determine the input value by trying many possible inputs to arrive at the same output.</dd>